Ferenc Szaniszló

 Ferenc Szaniszló (born 7 October 1960) is a Hungarian right-wing media figure, and a former broadcaster for Echo TV, a conservative television service in Hungary.
-In 2013 Szaniszló received the Táncsics Journalism Award for his earlier work, including reports on the fall of the Soviet Union and the Yugoslav Wars, but returned it following criticism over anti-Semitic and anti-Roma remarks broadcast nationally on Echo TV.
+In 2013 Szaniszló received the Táncsics Journalism Award for his earlier work, including reports on the fall of the Soviet Union and the Yugoslav Wars, but returned it following criticism over antisemitic and anti-Roma remarks broadcast nationally on Echo TV.

 Career

 Szaniszló was born in Csenger in 1960, and grew up in Csegöld and Fehérgyarmat, both in east Hungary.
 He attended university in Moscow, and was subsequently stationed there as an employee of the Hungarian daily paper Magyar Hírlap.

 Working for Budapest television, Szaniszló reported on the collapse of the Soviet Union, and on the conflict between Serb and Hungarian speaking populations in Yugoslavia.
 Later, Szaniszló covered the Kosovo war in Serbia, interviewing Albanian villagers and political leaders.

-In Hungary, Szaniszló worked as an editor for Duna TV news between 2005-2007.
+In Hungary, Szaniszló worked as an editor for Duna TV news between 2005–2007.
 Since 2008 he has worked for the television chain Echo TV, a "favorite forum among Hungarian neofascists" according to Le Monde.
 Following the Ajka alumina plant accident in October 2010, Szaniszló claimed that the incident was caused by the International Monetary Fund, and bombing by the North Atlantic Treaty Organization.